Python3pkg/FHR-DB/README.md

 Test Driven Development
 =======================
 For quality insurance I coded the whole FHR DB with test driven development.
-For 300 lines of code, I just create 80 testcases, which should cover all code atm.
+For 300 lines of code, I created 80 testcases, which should cover all code atm.
 If you find a bug just make a pull request with the testcase, which reproduce the bug.

 What to do in the future
 ========================